Biodiversity act

 You can access NEMBA here.

-• To provide for cooperative governance in biodiversity management and conservation;
+- Fostering collaborative governance in biodiversity management and conservation.

-• Within the framework of the National Environmental Management Act, to provide for:
+- Ensuring alignment within the framework of the National Environmental Management Act for:

-The management and conservation of biological diversity within the Republic and of the components of such biological diversity;
+The management and conservation of biological diversity within the Republic, including its various components.

-The fair and equitable sharing among stakeholders of benefits arising from bioprospecting involving indigenous biological resources;
+The fair and equitable distribution of benefits among stakeholders from bioprospecting involving indigenous biological resources.

-Chapter 4 provides for the regulation of threatened or protected ecosystems and species, and chapter 5 focuses on regulating species and organisms that potentially threaten South Africa’s biodiversity.
-If you scroll down, you will find important lists and regulations for chapters 4 and 5 of NEMBA.
-Chapter 7 sets the important permit requirements, and chapter 9 details biodiversity-related crimes.
+Chapter 4 of NEMBA regulates threatened or protected ecosystems and species, while Chapter 5 addresses species and organisms that may pose a threat to South Africa’s biodiversity.
+Below, you’ll find essential lists and regulations related to Chapters 4 and 5.
+Chapter 7 outlines key permit requirements, and Chapter 9 covers biodiversity-related offences.

 Did you know?

-NEMBA applies across South Africa, including our territorial waters and exclusive economic zone, and it applies to the Prince Edward Islands.
+NEMBA applies throughout South Africa, including its territorial waters, exclusive economic zone, and the Prince Edward Islands.

-NEMBA established the South African National Biodiversity Institute (SANBI) – you can read about SANBI’s powers and duties in chapter 2 of NEMBA.
+NEMBA established the South African National Biodiversity Institute (SANBI).
+Details of SANBI’s powers and responsibilities can be found in Chapter 2 of NEMBA.

-Chapter 6 of NEMBA regulates bioprospecting in South Africa, ensuring that South Africa’s indigenous genetic and biological resources are developed and utilised ecologically and sustainably, providing fair and equitable sharing of benefits, particularly where traditional knowledge is accessed.
+Chapter 6 of NEMBA governs bioprospecting in South Africa, promoting the ecological and sustainable use of the country’s indigenous genetic and biological resources.
+It ensures the fair and equitable sharing of benefits, especially when traditional knowledge is utilised.

 NEMBA REGULATIONS